zenonine/navi/navi/README.md

 )
 ```

-`FlatRouteStack` merges all pages of child stacks into a single stack.
+`FlatNaviStack` merges all pages of child stacks into a single stack.

-The difference is that, URL of nested stacks are dependent, but URLs of stacks in `FlatRouteStack` are independent.
+The difference is that, URL of nested stacks are dependent, but URLs of stacks in `FlatNaviStack` are independent.

 # TODO: Manipulation of the chronological history Stack